 The mission of the Dietitian Education Program, a coordinated program in dietetics, is to prepare entry-level registered dietitian nutritionists for competent practice by providing a quality education-- in the context of academic excellence, experiential learning and community service-- that translates into an ongoing commitment to professional and leadership growth, community service, and a passion for life-long learning.

 a.
-Ninety-five percent of program graduates are expected to take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
+Ninety-five percent of program graduates will take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 c.
-Ninety percent of graduates who begin the DEP will complete the program within 3 years (normal length 2 years x 1.5).
+Ninety percent or program students will complete program requirements within 3 years (normal length 2 years x 1.5).

-e.
-Ninety percent of first year graduates will meet or exceed employer expectations for entry-level RDs.
+f.
+Ninety percent of first-year graduates will meet or exceed employer expectations for entry-level RDNs.

 b.
-Fifty percent of respondents will report active membership (committee member or leadership position) in a dietetics-related professional or volunteer organization when surveyed three years after graduation.
+Thirty percent of respondents will report active membership (committee member or leadership position) in a dietetics-related professional or volunteer organization when surveyed three years after graduation.

 The signed verification statement documents that an individual has completed the requirements of a dietetics education program accredited or approved by ACEND.
 It is essential to the ACEND dietetics education, Commission on Dietetic Registration (CDR) eligibility, and Academy of Nutrition and Dietetics membership process.